-- 1. Illness of student. - 2.
+- 1. Illness of student, including when a student is dismissed by designated District staff during school hours for health-related reasons. - 2.
 Quarantine of student. - 3.
 Recovery from accident by student. - 4.
 Required court attendance of student. - 5.
 Death in the student's family, limited to five (5) days per occurrence. - 6.
 Impassable/hazardous roads. - 7.
 Weather so inclement as to endanger the health of the student. - 8.
 Excused pursuant to a farm or domestic service emergency permit. - 9.
-To receive professional health care or therapy services rendered by Commonwealth licensed practitioners that are otherwise impractical or impossible to receive outside of school hours upon receipt of satisfactory evidence of such need. - 10.
+To receive professional health care or therapy services rendered by licensed practitioners of the healing arts in any state, commonwealth, or territory of the United States of America. - 10.
 Pre-approved educational trips or tours in accordance with Policy 204.2. - 11.
 Pre-approved college visits, for students in Grade 11 and 12, limited to five (5) days per year, upon receipt of satisfactory evidence of such visit. - 12.
-Suspensions from school.

-- 13. All absences occasioned by the observance of the student's religion on a day approved by the Board as a religious holiday shall be excused when requested.
+Suspensions from school. - 13.
+All absences occasioned by the observance of the student's religion on a day approved by the Board as a religious holiday shall be excused when requested.
 No student so excused shall be deprived of an award or eligibility to compete for an award or the opportunity to make up a test or any other schoolwork given on that day. - 14.
-Religious instruction for a maximum of thirty-six (36) hours per year when requested in writing by the parents/guardians. - 15.
-Participation in school sponsored activities. - 16.
-The Board of Education shall permit a student to be excused for participation in a project sponsored by a statewide or countywide 4-H, FFA or combined 4-H and FFA group upon written request prior to the event. - 17.
+Participation in school sponsored activities. - 15.
+The Board of Education shall permit a student to be excused for participation in a project sponsored by a statewide or countywide 4-H, FFA or combined 4-H and FFA group upon written request prior to the event. - 16.
 Exceptionally urgent reasons such as affect the student, but which ordinarily would not include work at home.